Which Vegetables Can Grow in Winter?

 Some people believe that they cannot have a garden once summer or spring passes.
 That is simply not true.
 It is possible to have a variety of tasty vegetables in your garden during that wintry season.
-If you only want warm loving species of vegetables like tomatoes or peppers, it is best to use a greenhouse or cold frame.
-If you don’t have neither, it is still possible to enjoy a variety of vegetables in your winter garden.
+If you only want warm-loving species of vegetables like tomatoes or peppers, it is best to use a greenhouse or cold frame.
+However, even if you have neither, it is still possible to enjoy a variety of vegetables in your winter garden.

 Some vegetables thrive in winter and may even grow in cold regions.
 Unless you have arctic weather, gardens can be grown in the northern hemisphere.
-Following is a list of my favorite and most successful plants to grow in even the coldest temperatures.
+Following is a list of my favorite and most successful plants to grow in the cold months.